samer-habash/MultiNodes-Kubeadm-Cluster/README.md

 Then do sshd restart : sudo service sshd restart

-=> Connecting your local machine to the K8S Master Node Cluster :
+=> Connecting to the K8S Cluster :
-1) Grab the .kube file from the Master Node by issuing : scp -r /home/vagrant/.kube $HOME
-NOTE: If you have more than one cluster then copy it to the Cluster directory .

-2) export the kubernetes config env , or add it directly to .bashrc, .zshrc : export KUBECONFIG=$KUBECONFIG:$HOME/.kube/config source $HOME/.bashrc or $HOME/.zshrc
+1) The ansible copies the kube config file and insert it under kubernetes-setup directory. export KUBECONFIG=$KUBECONFIG:$HOME/path/to/directory/kubernetes-setup/.kube/config source $HOME/.bashrc or $HOME/.zshrc